acorns - from which great oak trees grow

 What exactly is mindfulness?

-As with studies in consciousness, science is yet to identify with any real precision what mindfulness actually is.
 Some refer to a state of particular awareness, some refer to a process of specific attention and focus.
 Others believe mindfulness to be a meditative process.

 Deep down we know the truth of our journey.
 No matter how much overburden hides it from the light, the essential truth is safe.